dmolin/fastlanes/README.md

 Fastlane Kanban Manager
 ==========================================================================

-This project holds the codebase for the upcoming "Fastlane" Kanban Manager project
+This project holds the codebase for the upcoming "Fastlanes" Kanban Manager project

 This aim is to build a better "Trello", with more features and with a better pricing model.